Building Magnetic Hysteresis in Holography: Basic Formulation

 where $\epsilon$ is the internal energy given by one component of the holographic tensor $T_{\tau\tau}$.
 Furthermore the pressure $\mathcal P$ can be decomposed into the two parts: $\mathcal{P}_{others}+\mathcal{M}\,\mathcal{B}$, where we have used the magnetic field $\mathcal{B}\equiv \sqrt{L}\,H/\sqrt{16\pi\,G}$ as a field theory quantity.
 Since we don't consider sources except for the chemical potential and the magnetic field, $\mathcal{P}_{others}$ is simply given by the holographic pressure, $ T_{xx}$.
 The holographic energy-momentum tensor is usually obtained from asymptotic values of fields.
 Therefore we may claim that the magnetization density is given by

-where the charge density $\tilde{\mathcal{Q}} = \sqrt{16\pi G} \mathcal{Q}$ in the dual field theory.
-By using an appropriate coordinate transformation, it turns out that this expression is same with formula for the magnetization in \cite{Kim:2015wba,Blake:2015ina,Donos:2017mhp}.
-In particular, the authors discussed $\theta(\phi) F\wedge F$ term in \cite{Donos:2017mhp}, where $\phi$ is a dilaton field which is not condensed.
-The authors of Ref. \cite{Donos:2017mhp} were focusing on the DC transport and did not say anything about spontaneous magnetization because they didn't consider scalar condensation.
-Nevertheless, formulas in the paper are very useful to study DC transport.
-We will mention a future direction related to this work in discussion section.
+where $\tilde{\mathcal{Q}}$ is the charge density $\tilde{\mathcal{Q}} = \sqrt{16\pi G} \mathcal{Q}$ in the dual field theory.
+By using an appropriate coordinate transformation, it turns out that this expression is same with formula for the magnetization in \cite{Donos:2012yu,Kim:2015wba,Blake:2015ina,Donos:2017mhp}.
+Our conjectured form of the magnetization covers all these cases.
+Each case has specific forms of $Z(\phi)$ and $W(\phi)$ and depends on counter terms in holographic renormalization.
+In particular, the authors of Ref. \cite{Donos:2017mhp} focus on the DC transport which can be one of our future directions.

-As we mentioned about the magnetization, one can notice that something interesting happens.
-Even though $\mathcal{B}=0$, the magnetization still exist if scalar field has finite expectation value.
+Looking at the formula (\ref{MagnetizationGeneral}), one can notice that something interesting happens.
+Even though $\mathcal{B}=0$, the magnetization still exists if scalar field has finite expectation value.
 This means that $\mathbb{Z}_2$ symmetry of the magnetization is spontaneously broken with the help of the hairy configuration of the scalar field.
+Existence of this magnetic ordering was already mentioned in \cite{Donos:2012yu} for a specific model.
+In the next section we will investigate this broken phase in a different model and show that this phenomenon describes spontaneous magnetization and hysteresis behavior.
 The resultant spontaneous magnetization is given as follows:

 One can see that the sign of $\theta$ determines that of the magnetization.
 Under proper conditions, the spontaneous magnetization is accompanied by a hysteresis curve which is a trajectory in $\left(\mathcal{B},\mathcal M\right)$-configuration space.
 In order to obtain such a curve, we have to consider black brane solutions with a real scalar hair in a numerical method.
 In the following sections, we will discuss the spontaneous magnetization and the corresponding hysteresis curves in a particular model.
 Also, we will check whether our expression (\ref{MagnetizationGeneral}) is valid or not in the model.